 Today, companies around the world have their most employees work remotely due to the COVID-19 pandemic.
 This presents company management with unexpected challenges as they seek to ensure that critical business functions continue to be executed in a cost-effective manner and that the total workforce is engaged and enabled to operate as they had never done before.
 Having a well defined and effective Management Operating System (MOS) is key to achieving these objective

 A company’s MOS is the collection of management activities performed to run the business and achieve key quality, customer service, safety, and profitability objectives.
 At most companies, the MOS is a mix of formal, well-defined activities and informal activities that can vary by manager.
 Our experience is that companies with more structured approaches will fare better in the current environment.

-To assist companies in providing more structure to their MOS, the following practices can greatly enhance a leadership team’s effectiveness while working remotely:
+To assist companies in providing improvement to their Management Operating System, the following practices can greatly enhance a leadership team’s effectiveness while working remotely: